skanarul8002/Portfolio/README.md

 5. **Valid Contributions:**
    - Ensure that your contribution adds real value to the project.
 Bug fixes, new features, and documentation improvements are welcome!
+   - Make sure you star ⭐ the repo before submitting the PR

 ## How to Get Started